loxicane/ASUS-H610M-E-D4-EFI-12100F-GT730/README.md

 # ASUS PRIME H610M-E D4 OpenCore-EFI

+## This is my first time to configure EFI, there may be places that are not configured properly.

 ## Notice
 - You need to install macOS first and enter it before installing the Kepler GPU patch (Monterey uses Gefore-Kepler-Patcher) (Ventura uses Opencore-legacy-patcher)